laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-20/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

-### Step 1: Refactor the server to hash the password when a user signs up
+### Step 1: Refactor the server to hash the password when a user signs up  ( 15 min )

 Currently, when a user signs up, the password is being stored in the database as cleartext (plain text) - not good!